benjamincrozat/content/posts/gpt-4-turbo.md

 Categories: ai, gpt
 ---

-## Introduction to how to use GPT-4 Turbo
+## Introduction to how to get and use GPT-4 Turbo

 GPT-4 Turbo is a famous Artificial Intelligence Large Language Model made by [OpenAI](https://openai.com).
 Its capabilities are groundbreaking and changed the world forever.